Pulvera for CirculART 4.0

 Hopeful Monsters: Serendipity in Saltational Evolution.

-In CirculART he brought a reflection on the “error” that changes status: imperfection not as a flaw to be hidden, but as an opportunity for evolution and possibility.
+Camilla Alberti works on the transformation of matter: waste, abandoned objects and residue become dust and new forms.
+In CirculART she brought a reflection on the "error" that changes status: imperfection not as a flaw to be hidden, but as an opportunity for evolution and possibility.

 Giulia Filippi